ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 {: #vpc-transit-router}
 {: step}

 The incentive for a transit VPC for enterprise <-> cloud traffic is typically to route, inspect, monitor and log network traffic.
-In this step a firewall-router appliance can be installed in each zone of the transit VPC.
+In this step a firewall-router appliance will be installed in each zone of the transit VPC.

 ### NFV Router
 {: #vpc-transit-nfv-router}